nikitosikvn1/intelligent-image-analyzer/README.md

     - Handles sign-up requests from clients via the sign-up message pattern.
     - Validates user data using a validation pipe to ensure data integrity.
     - Invokes the signUp method in the AuthService to create a new user account.
+    - Sends an email to the user’s provided email address to verify the account.
+    - Provides the user with a verification link in the email.
+    - If the user clicks the verification link, the user account is verified.
     - Returns a response indicating the success or failure of the sign-up operation.

   - ***User Login***: